 - A God Am I: One of the previous CMs, Gregory Franklin, went this route, and it's made the public a tad unsettled at your existence since then.

-- Guide Dang It!: You know that map we mentioned back in the Feelies entry?
+- Guide Dang It!: The map we mentioned above under the Feelies entry?
 Well, the game neglects to tell you where the room exits are, which room is which, etc. You know, the things you need to know in order to get anywhere?
 The game also fails to tell you what each robot does and what commands theyll respond to.
 Meaning, if you try to play without the Feelies... good luck.

 - Harder Than Hard: The highest difficulty level, "Impossible", is accurately named - shortly after the game begins, the sun explodes and everybody dies.

 - Human Popsicle: The player character.

 - Lottery of Doom: Congratulations, you've won the lottery!
 And your prize is being locked up over 20 miles underground and frozen for 500 years while your brain is used to run your entire civilization!